-This BAA remains open from March 1, 2018 to September 30, 2019.
-White papers may be submitted at any time prior to expiration of the BAA and will be reviewed and evaluated as received.
-White papers submitted after expiration of the BAA are "late" and will not be considered.
-Parties may be requested by DLA Strategic Materials to submit proposals after the review of white papers.
-Each request will provide a date when the proposal will be due.
+This BAA remains open from November 15, 2019 to September 30, 2021.
+White papers may be submitted from the date of opening through March 30, 2021, and will be reviewed and evaluated as received.
+White papers submitted after March 30, 2021 are "late" and will not be considered.
+After review of white papers, DLA Strategic Materials may request parties to submit proposals.
+All evaluations of white papers or proposals shall cease July 30, 2021.
+Any accepted white papers and/or proposals not awarded by the BAA end date of September 30, 2021 must be resubmitted by the Contractor under the newly issued BAA for evaluation and possible award.
+Each proposal request will include the date the proposal is due.